ExploreMapCompareBlogSign in

 Is Challenger Middle a good middle school?

 Challenger Middle has a Scope Score of 15 out of 100, placing it in the 4th percentile of California middle schools and ranked #1,641 statewide.
 1.1% of students exceeded the state standard on the 2025 CAASPP assessment, which is 16.2 percentage points below the California average of 17.3%.
-The Scope Score weights five dimensions: the exceeded-vs-met split (45%), proficiency (25%), grade-level growth (15%), chronic absenteeism (10%), and suspension rate (5%).
+The Scope Score weights six dimensions for middle schools: exceeded standard (43%), met or exceeded (22%), grade 3-to-5 growth (15%), chronic absenteeism (10%), ELPAC English Learner proficiency (5%), and suspension rate (5%).
 Data source: California Department of Education CAASPP 2025, analyzed by SchoolScope.

 What are Challenger Middle's CAASPP test scores?